dongjiancheng77/dongjiancheng77.github.io/_posts/2016-06-27-nanomusic.markdown

 categories: Projects
 code: https://github.com/dongjiancheng77/nanoMusic_2023
 ---
-This is an automatic composition framework based on large language models.
-Our project utilizes GPT and RWKV, combined with the REMI representation that better reflects the structural characteristics of musical scores.
-We have developed a lightweight and user-friendly framework for auto-composition pre-training and fine-tuning, where data processing and training tasks can be completed with just two lines of commands.
-*We won the first place in the 2023 Yifangda Asset Cup*
+Our project, an automatic composition framework utilizing GPT and RWKV with the REMI representation for musical scores, features a lightweight, user-friendly interface for pre-training and fine-tuning that requires just two command lines, earning us *first place in the 2023 Yifangda Asset Cup*.